Ckemill/Perritu-error/README.md

 ```

 ⌚ The command name will be equal to the file name.

+❗Both `Permissions` & `Owner` can be removed from the object if no use needed.

 To execute the command that we have created, it is as simple as executing in our bot `/announcement`